It’s been nearly half a decade since the United Nations announced the global population passed the 7 billion mark.

 Thailand is suffering from a water shortage after two years of drought.
 As such, local farmers were asked to not plant rice crops, but to focus on other crops better suited to the current situation.

-In Vietnam, the situation is only a little better.
+In Vietnam, things are only a little better.
 Rice production is expected to fall by 1.5% to 44.5 million tons.
-However, the Vietnamese government says that exports will be about 9 million tons.

 Demand for Rice in Asia Surges Ahead